etsmit/nettingi/pulsar_reduction/README.md

 psrenv
 ```

-It is not recommended to run your local nettingi conda environment simultaneously with the GBO pulsar environment; there will be clashing python packages.
+It is not recommended to run your local nettingi conda environment simultaneously with the GBO pulsar environment; there will be clashing dependencies.

 ## Data Reduction